magichub-opensource/MAGICDATA-DIALECT-SICHUANESE-NAVIGATION/README.md

 ## Contact Us

-If you have any questions or suggestions, please feel free to submit an Issue in the GitHub repository or contact us by email.
+If you have any questions or suggestions, please feel free to submit an Issue in the GitHub repository or contact us by emailopen@magicdatatech.com.